biojava/biojava-tutorial/structure/mmcif.md

 ## What is mmCIF?

 The Protein Data Bank (PDB) has been distributing its archival files as PDB files for a long time.
 The PDB file format is based on "punchcard"-style rules how to store data in a flat file.
-With the increasing complexity of macromolecules that have are being resolved experimentally, this file format can not be used any more to represent some or the more complex structures.
+With the increasing complexity of macromolecules that are being resolved experimentally, this file format can not be used any more to represent some or the more complex structures.
 As such, the wwPDB recently announced the transition from PDB to mmCIF/PDBx as  the principal deposition and dissemination file format (see
 [here](http://www.wwpdb.org/news/news_2013.html#22-May-2013) and
 [here](http://wwpdb.org/workshop/wgroup.html)).